EthanCherian/RMP-Wizard/README.md

 ### Displaying Our Data
 JavaScript has many libraries to display charts, but the one we chose to go with was Chart.js.
 Chart.js was simple to get started with, as long as we had the documentation on the parameters we can set, and it produced great charts with minimal changes.
 After looking through the documentation, we made it look more appealing, or, at least, that's what we think (you decide with the screenshot below :) ).
 For the reviews displayed on the page, we went ahead and highlighted the boxes the reviews were in to indicate whether or not our model agreed with the quality rating shown.
 If the model agreed, then it's either positive (for quality ratings above 3.3 and a green border was added) or negative (for quality ratings below 2.7 and a red border was added).
 If it disagreed or the quality ratings were between 2.7 and 3.3, then a yellow border was added to indicate an unclear rating.
-Reviews that fell under the 2.7 - 3.3 range tend to have mixed feelings and depending on how it's worded, the model may not accuratley perdict the sentiment.
+Reviews that fell under the 2.7 - 3.3 range tend to have mixed feelings and depending on how it's worded, the model may not accurately predict the sentiment.
 In addition to this, we used CSS to make the charts line up properly and to follow RMP's structure to make our integrations more visually appealing.

 | **Before** | **After** |